jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

-This is a helper method to prevent code duplication.
-It checks if there are more values requested, and if not, it completes the Subscription.
+This is a helper method to prevent code duplication: it checks if there are more values requested, and if not, it completes the Subscription.

 Now it's time to implement `request(_:)`.
 Update your implementation to the following: